 In short, no. Our approach to piano technology is largely based on our background as musicians, and shaped by our training in universities where the focus was on technical collaboration with the Music Faculty.
 Running a shop requires a different set of skills and business knowledge, which are often underestimated.
 We also like to support our local music stores and promote the valuable service that they offer to the community.

 Just like most other valuable assets, the cost of having a piano is never limited to its purchase price.
 Similarly to a car that needs regular fuel, services and occasional repairs, a piano needs to be tuned, regulated and voiced to be kept in good shape.

-While keyboards have their advantages, they are not a useful replacement if you would like to learn the piano.
+While keyboards have their advantages, they are more closely related to organs and are not an adequate replacement if you would like to learn the piano.
 The piano's internal mechanical parts that make the hammers strike the strings also provide tactile feedback to the pianist's fingers, which is crucial for learning how to control the production of tone.
 As neither touch nor tone are easy to replicate digitally, a piano is still the best choice for an aspiring pianist.
 In fact, many teachers require their pupils to practice on an acoustic piano.

 We like our privacy, we respect yours.

 Our website was built at home with open-source software.